Roof Restoration Project

 The roof of Jane Austen’s House was last refurbished in 1948, shortly before the house was opened to the public.
 In 2021, over 70 years on, and over a million visitors later, major repairs were required to restore and secure it for the future, ensuring the watertightness of the building and preserving the collections.

-We received grants from Hampshire County Council and Historic England/Historic Houses Association which were matched by individual donations from thousands of Janeites from across the globe through both our sponsor-a-roof-tile campaign and Jane’s Fund, which enabled us to complete this vital work.
+We received grants from Hampshire County Council and Historic England/Historic Houses Foundation which were matched by individual donations from thousands of Janeites from across the globe through both our sponsor-a-roof-tile campaign and Jane’s Fund, which enabled us to complete this vital work.

 The scale of the work was not inconsiderable.
 A huge percentage of the roof tiles needed to be replaced; decades of being exposed to the elements had led them to crack and come apart (known as spalling), whilst the chimneys needed to be repointed.